Shubham6-9/Shubham6-9/README.md

 # 💫 About Me:
-🚀 Freelance full-stack developer with experience in the MERN stack.
+🚀 Full-stack developer with experience in the MERN stack.
 I build scalable web applications using React and modern UI frameworks like Bootstrap and Tailwind CSS. <br>📱 I also develop mobile applications using React Native.

 ## 🌐 Socials: